gwdistsys18/dist-sys-practice/README.md

  - To run things in our EMR cluster, we add a 'step'.
 We provide things like "Input" and "Arguments" to an EMR step.
  - We can add a 'Hive' step which involves parsing data into our Hadoop cluster, generating a Hive query, and writing the results to our designated output (in this case an S3 bucket)

+### Intermediate Courses:
+#### QwikLab: Intro to S3
+ - Bucket numbers have to be unique
+ - You can upload any type of object into a bucket (e.g., pictures, videos, audio, etc)
+ - Objects in S3 are private by default.
+If you want public access you need to modify the object itself, or update the bucket policy (which will effect permissions of all objects inside the bucket)
+ - Use the bucket policy editor to quickly generate the necessary JSON policy code
+ - enable bucket versioning in order to keep all versions of objects within your buckets.
+Note that the most recent version is what will get retrieved by default if you request the object.
+But behind the scenes you still have access to the older versions in case the newest version is not correct